openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 For the authorization code grant type, the requirement as as described in Sections 4.1.3 and 3.2.1 of [@!RFC6749] MUST be followed.

 For the pre-authorized code grant type, authentication of the client is OPTIONAL, as described in Section 3.2.1 of OAuth 2.0 [@!RFC6749] and consequently, the "client_id" is only needed when a form of client authentication that relies on the parameter is used.

+If the token request contains an `authorization_details` parameter of type `openid_credential` and the Credential Issuer's metadata contains an `authorization_server` parameter, the `authorization_details` object MUST contain the Credential Issuer's identifier in the `locations` element.

+If the token request contains a scope value related to credential issuance and the Credential Issuer's metadata contains an `authorization_server` parameter, the request MUST contain a `resource` parameter [@!RFC8707] whose value is the Credential Issuer's identifier value.

 Below is a non-normative example of a Token Request in an authorization code flow: